 Richard Pini was born in 1950, in New Haven, Connecticut.
-Like Wendy, an early religious upbringing, though not an oppressively observed one, lapsed into agnosticism with maturity: “I simply grew away from it”.
 After an exemplary academic performance at school, he was accepted into the Massachusetts Institute of Technology (MIT) for an astrophysics degree.
 Always fan of science fiction, at college he found new diversion in comic books, and it was in the letters pages of “The Silver Surfer” in 1969 that he chanced upon a letter written by one Wendy Fletcher.

 A correspondence began, spanning a period of four years.
 The two eventually married in 1972, and Wendy embarked upon a career as an illustrator for sci-fi magazines.
 Speaking of Richard, Wendy states “When Richard and I first met, a lot of things fell in place for me.
 Almost immediately we began working on our life together – it was almost pre-ordained.
 Richard and I have a lot to accomplish in this lifetime.”